ZewoGraveyard/Examples/README.md

 This repo contains examples that use **Zewo** swift Linux ready frameworks.

+## Installation

+Follow the instruction in the README in each example directory.

 ## Todo

 [Todo](https://github.com/Zewo/Examples/tree/master/Todo) is an API that let's you manage your to-dos.
 It talks JSON.